-[†] girsh@physics.rutgers.edu
+[‡]girsh@physics.rutgers.edu

-Tb2 are both non-Kramers doublets, on a triangular lattice spin-orbit-entangled multipolar phases are predicted to emerge [12].
-It is therefore vital to identify the ground state of the Tb3+ ions in this system, because this is the principal step to construct the spin Hamiltonian and to elaborate on emergent low-energy physics.
+realized [11].
+This CF level scheme was supported by analysis of the low-temperature specific heat [9].
+On the contrary, the observations of another INS study by Kim et al. are consistent with a SL state based on triangular lattice [8].
+Such a scenario implies that the CF ground states of Tb1 and Tb2 are the same, and the SL state might have a continuous symmetry.
+Interestingly, if the CF ground states of Tb1 and Tb2 are both non-Kramers doublets, on a triangular-lattice spin-orbitentangled multipolar phases are predicted to emerge [12].
+It is therefore vital to identify the ground state of the Tb3+ ions in this system because this is the principal step to construct the spin Hamiltonian and to elaborate on emergent low-energy physics.

-Moreover, in rare-earth compounds vibronic modes, namely coupled vibrational and CF electronic excitations, have been observed [13-15].
+Moreover, in rare-earth compounds vibronic modes, namely, coupled vibrational and CF electronic excitations, have been observed [13-15].
 Thus, the lattice may play a pivotal role in defining the electronic ground state.
-Therefore, we explore electron-phonon interactions and such hybrid modes in TbInO3.
+Therefore, we explore electron-phonon interactions and such hybrid modes in $TbInO_3$.

 In this work, we present spectroscopic study of the electronic and phononic excitations in TbInO3.
-We measure the inter- and intra-multiplet excitations, and establish the CF level scheme within the lowest-energy multiplet.
+We measure the intermultiplet and intramultiplet excitations, and establish the CF level scheme within the lowest-energy multiplet.
 We find that the ground state of the Tb3+ ions is a non-Kramers doublet, and show that the derived CF level scheme is consistent with the entropy data.
 We determine the energy of the 38 allowed Raman-active phonon modes at low temperature.
 In addition, we observe hybrid vibronic excitations resulting from strong coupling between the CF and phonon modes.
 The coupling originates from the modulation of the electron-cloud distribution of the CF states by lattice vibration.

 The rest of this paper is organized as follows.
 In Sec.
 II we describe the sample preparation and experimental setup.
 In Sec.
-III we present the inter-multiplet excitations.
+III we present the intermultiplet excitations.
 In Sec.
 IV we discuss the CF excitations within the lowest-energy multiplet, and establish the CF level scheme.
 In Sec.
 V we show the phonon spectra at low temperature and identify the Raman-active phonon modes.
 In Sec.
 VI we examine the hybrid vibronic spectral features, and explain how the coupling between the CF and phonon modes leads to such vibronic features.
 In Sec.
 VII we analyze the specific heat and entropy data, demonstrating their consistency with the CF level scheme.
 In Sec.
 VIII we provide a summary of the observations and their implications.
-The relevant mathematical formalisms are provided in appendices: classification of the CF states in each multiplet of the ^{7}F term in Appendix A; classification of the Γ -point phonons in Appendix B: expressions relevant to the coupling between one phonon and one CF mode in Appendix C; the fitting model for the vibronic features in Appendix D; the specific-heat model in Appendix E.
+The relevant mathematical formalisms are provided in appendices: classification of the CF states in each multiplet of the 7F term in Appendix A; allowed transitions for different CF ground states in Appendix B; classification of the Γ -point phonons in Appendix C; expressions relevant to the coupling between one phonon and one CF mode in Appendix D; the fitting model for the vibronic features in Appendix E; the specific-heat model in Appendix F.

 II.
-EXPERIMENTAL
+EXPERIMENT

-Single crystals of TbInO3 were prepared using laserfloating-zone method, and characterized by Laue diffraction to confirm single phase [9].
+Single crystals of TbInO3 were prepared using laser-floating-zone method, and characterized by Laue diffraction to confirm single phase [9].
 Two samples were used for Raman study: one cleaved to expose its (001) crystallographic plane and the other polished to expose its (010) plane.
 The samples were then examined under a Nomarski microscope to find a strain-free area.
-Ramanscattering measurements were performed in a quasi-backscattering geometry from the samples mounted in a continuous helium gas flow cryostat.
+Raman-scattering measurements were performed in a quasi-back-scattering geometry from the samples mounted in a continuous helium gas flow cryostat.